MWATelescope/manta-ray-client/README.md

 ## Submit Jobs

-Users can submit multiple jobs using a CSV file and `mwa_client.py`.
+Users can submit multiple jobs using a CSV file and `mwa_client`.
 Once all the jobs have been processed the data will be automatically downloaded.
 The script will block until all the jobs have been downloaded or there is an error.